 UNPIVOT Transformation in SSIS Example

 In this SSIS UNPIVOT Transformation example, We are going to convert the Pivot table present in the Employees database into a regular table.

 Double click on it will open the data flow tab.
 For more Transformations >> Click Here.

 STEP 2: Drag and drop OLE DB Source, UNPIVOT Transformation from the toolbox to the data flow region, as shown in the figure.

-STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
-In this example, we are going to use the PIVOT Table in Employees Data Base as our source
+STEP 3: Double-click on the SSIS OLE DB source in the data flow region will open the connection manager settings.
+It provides space to write our SQL statement.
+In this example, we are going to use the PIVOT Table in Employees Data Base as our source.

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns.